-Economics: Although, the final data of OPEX, CAPEX, LCA and LCC data will be available on M52, preliminary results of LCC analysis and the CAPEX of pilots in comparison with the CAPEX of Demi Water Plant are presented in the charts below.
+Economics: Preliminary results of LCC analysis and the CAPEX of pilots in comparison with the CAPEX of Demi Water Plant are presented in the charts below.
+The final data of OPEX, CAPEX, LCA and LCC data are available on D 7.7 (M52).